The purpose of this document is to answer frequently asked questions regarding In-Exam Flags.

 What are in-exam flags?

 Flags are used to refer to incidents or notifications that occur within an exam taker’s session.
 An example of an in-exam flag is when your face goes out of frame.
 The AI will note your face has gone out of frame.
-In-exam flags are marked by the AI or one of Honorlock’s proctors and are not always indicative of academic dishonesty or cheating.
+In-exam flags are marked by the AI or one of Honorlock’s proctors and are not always indicative of an academic violation.
 Flags are provided to exam administrators so they can have a better understanding of your exam experience.
 Academic dishonesty is always up to the discretion of the exam administrator.

 What can I be flagged for?